Thierry-Dumont/Odes-NG/README.md

  * latex the full Latex documentation (type make to generate it).

-The main page of the html documentation explains how to use this code.
+The main page of the html documentation explains how to use these codes.

 Structure: